jettle056/jettle056.github.io/index.md

 * Lab 1

-Lab 1 was one of my favorites.
-It was my first time ever coding.
-It wasn't that hard but at the same time it was still challenging.
+Lab 1 was one of my favorites, it was my first time learning how to code.
+With this lab, I was able to learn how to declare std::cout and make the output execute "Hello Jett!"

 ![Animated GIF of the terminal output compiling a C++ program and then executing the binary which prints the messaage "Hello Jett!".](gif/lab_one.gif)

 * Lab 5

 Lab 5, part 2 was one of my favorites.
 It was also one the most challenging labs I have ever done.
-However, I was able to write functions and make a program to play Blackjack.
+However, I was able to write functions and make a program to play Blackjack using command line arguments.

 ![Animated GIF of the terminal output compiling a C++ program and then executing the binary which prints out blackjack.](gif/lab_five.gif)